 Egon Willighagen is a researcher in the BiGCaT Department for Bioinformatics and teacher at Maastricht University in the Netherlands.

-Rajarshi Guha is the Associate Director of Informatics at Vertex Pharmaceuticals where he leads the cheminformatics group that is responsible for informatics needs in high throughput screening.
+Rajarshi Guha is the Associate Director of Informatics at Vertex Pharmaceuticals, USA, where he leads the cheminformatics group that is responsible for informatics needs in high throughput screening.

 Annual Journal Metrics